 - Naturally enjoy healthier foods, like a salad appetizer (instead of bread), and you’ll be hungry to eat your entree (which I hope consists of a healthy protein, fresh vegetable and gluten-free starch).

 - Enjoy desserts in moderation.
 When desserts are not readily available, you’ll enjoy them as a treat (as they should be enjoyed) rather than an everyday occurrence.
+Most restaurants offer fruit as their only gluten-free option anyway.

 (5) You May Prevent (and Maybe Reverse) Disease